geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-maps.md

 * [OGC API - Maps](https://docs.ogc.org/is/20-058/20-058.html)

+Here are a few things that a client can request from a OGC API - Maps server:

+* Request a visual representation of one or more geospatial data layers in different styles;
+* Select by area, time and resolution of interest;
+* Change parameters such as the width, height and coordinate reference systems.

+OGC API - Maps is great for *creating custom maps, that could be used for printing or displaying as static images*.
+OGC API - Maps is **not** great for *providing interactive maps on the web*; there are Standards that are more suitable for that purpose, from the efficiency point of view (see [OGC API - Tiles](./ogcapi-tiles.md))

 ## pygeoapi support

 pygeoapi supports the OGC API - Maps specification, using [MapServer MapScript](https://www.mapserver.org/mapscript) and a WMS facade as core backends.